Psychology graduate student funding

 If admitted to the Doctor of Philosophy (PhD) in Psychology program

-- Guaranteed funding of $25,000 annually, an amount that includes two full teaching assistant positions (annually) in the Department of Psychology.
+- Guaranteed funding of $25,000 annually for domestic students, an amount that includes two full teaching assistant positions (annually) in the Department of Psychology.

 - The duration of this funding is 4 years.